 name and contact information to: PipelineLDP@API.org.

 Last Call for

-The 2016 schedule for Gas, Liquid and Pressure Testing Workshops is in the works.
+The 2017 schedule for additional Gas, Liquid and Pressure Testing Workshops is in the works.
 Updates will be posted in the newsletter and on our website.
 Stay tuned!

 We would welcome the opportunity to discuss our services with you.

 ||IN THIS ISSUE